Who can buy and use medical marijuana in Mississippi? - NewsBreak

 Any permanent Mississippi resident at least 18-years-old with a qualifying medical condition may apply for a card.

-People 18-25 years old require a diagnosis from two certified practitioners from different practices, one of which must be a physician or doctor of osteopathic medicine.Hattiesburg to get two medical marijuana businesses
+People 18-25 years old require a diagnosis from two certified practitioners from different practices, one of which must be a physician or doctor of osteopathic medicine.Lucedale approves medical marijuana growth and sale, on ballot in county

 The following medical conditions or their treatment qualify for participation in the Mississippi Medical Cannabis Program: